Geng-Innovator/UiTMESamanTrafik-Admin/readme.md

 # Installation

-1. Duplicate `.env.example`file, rename it to `.env` & setup the necessary variables depending on your environment (`if you don't need other variables, just leave it as defualt value & don't remove them`):
+1. Duplicate `.env.example`file, rename it to `.env` & setup the necessary variables depending on your environment (`if you don't need other variables, just leave it as default value & don't remove them`):
    1. `DB_CONNECTION` -> SQL DB driver (set it as `mysql`)
    2. `DB_HOST` -> hosted DB URL (if you're hosting in your local environment, set it as `127.0.0.1`)
    3. `DB_PORT` -> hosted DB port (by default, it's `3306`)